Thompson, North Dakota

 Thompson is a city in Grand Forks County, North Dakota, United States.
-It is part of the "Grand Forks, ND-MN Metropolitan Statistical Area" or "Greater Grand Forks".
+It is part of the Greater Grand Forks Metropolitan Statistical Area.
 It is located on the border of Allendale and Walle townships, with Walle on the east and Allendale on the west.
-The population was 1,101 at the 2020 census.
-Thompson was founded in 1881.
+The population was 1,101 at the 2020 census, and was estimated at 1,091 in 2024.